When you are canning meat products remember these things:

 Learn how to can meat cubed or in strips – hot pack.
-This recipe also works with bear, beef, lamb, pork, and veal.
+This recipe also works with beef, elk, or pork as well.

 Learn how to can meat cubed or in strips – raw pack.
 Super simple!
-This recipe works with bear, beef, lamb, pork, and veal.
+This recipe works with beef, elk, or pork.

-These canning chicken directions work for chicken, duck, goose, turkey, or wild game birds too.
+These canning chicken directions work for rabbit, duck, goose, turkey, or wild game birds too.
 Canned chicken is great for homemade soup or casserole recipes.

 Real, homemade chicken broth is so good for you.
 Use it as often as you can.